tejaswisingh/homelab-templates/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have a template or configuration that you think would be useful, please open a pull request with a detailed description of your changes.
+If you have a template or configuration that you think would be useful, please open a issue with a detailed description of your changes.

 ## License